 - Stop your set and workout before fatigue.
 Stay fresh and leave some energy for the next training session.

 - Don’t even struggle.
 Choose the proper load so that you can finish each rep with integrity, not sideways and crooked.

 - Never miss a rep. Choosing a load that you are 100% confident you can make can be hard for some.
 Most of us want to challenge the limits with every rep and set.
 Refrain from that for true gains.

 Following these tips, from time to time I will cycle in my training what Dan refers to as the 40-Workout Strength Challenge.
-With the NIFS 5th Annual Powerlifting Competition coming up on November 10th, I wanted to share a program that I learned from Dan that added 10 pounds to my bench, 30 pounds to my squat, and 50 to my deadlift.
+I wanted to share a program that I learned from Dan that added 10 pounds to my bench, 30 pounds to my squat, and 50 to my deadlift.
 Dan also has seen a few PRs fall in both throwing and weightlifting competitions.
 I am a big believer in the program’s concepts and simplicity.
 We are very good at overcomplicating things when it is not necessary.
 Here you work on fundamental movements all the time, and you make sure you hit every rep. This could be a great challenge for you leading into the competition; however, just like anything else, it might not work for everyone.
 Here’s the setup: